vince-p/mdweb/content/home/homepage.md

 -------
 {{% center %}}
 ### Do you microdose with psilocybin (magic mushrooms)? {#top}
-#### A research study at Macquarie University is looking for individuals who microdose (or who are planning to microdose) to take part in a study investigating the neural effects of psychedelics.
+#### A research study at Macquarie University is looking for individuals who microdose (or who are planning to microdose) to take part in a study investigating the psychological and neural effects of psychedelics.
 If you would like to volunteer please read the information below.

 [:mushroom:Participant Information](#participant-information)
 [:mushroom:Enroll in the Study](#enrol)
 [:mushroom:FAQs](/#faq)

-For enquries related to this study please contact sydneymdstudy@gmail.com
+For enquires related to this study please contact sydneymdstudy@gmail.com
 {{% /center %}}
 -------
 ## PARTICIPANT INFORMATION